teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/CreateLocalGitRepository.md

 ## Create a Working Directory

-Simply create a directory ans change into this folder:
+Simply create a directory and change into this folder:

 ```bash
 $ mkdir -p sandbox/c-examples